anonymous-123456789/Adapt-In/README.md

      ```

 2) The code supports interface with the [Criteo Terabyte Dataset](https://labs.criteo.com/2013/12/download-terabyte-click-logs/).
-   - Please do the following to prepare the dataset for use with DLRM code:
+   - Please do the following to prepare the dataset for use with Non Sequential Recommendation code:
      - First, download the raw data files day_0.gz, ...,day_23.gz and unzip them
      - Specify the location of the unzipped text files day_0, ...,day_23, using --raw-data-file=<./input/terabyte/day> (the day number will be appended automatically)
      - These are then pre-processed (categorize, concat across days...) to allow using with dlrm code